Conferences - Seminars

 Call for proposal

-The purpose of the Novartis Foundation is to foster medical-biological science by means of financial support for research projects conducted at Swiss universities in the field of medicine and medically oriented biology/biochemistry.
+The purpose of the Novartis Foundation for Medical-Biological Research is to foster medical-biological science by means of financial support for research projects conducted at Swiss universities or research institutions in the field of medicine and medically oriented biology/biochemistry.
 Projects with a Novartis drug as a research focus are NOT eligible.
 Who can apply: Only Senior ...
-Read more about "[NOVARTIS I RESEARCH FUNDING]"
+Read more about "[ Novartis Foundation for Medical-Biological Research | Research Projects ]"

 Aim: Health Canada has launched a challenge to improve on drug checking technology to allow the community of people who use drugs and those who support them to make more informed decisions based on the composition of a drug and to reduce harm.
 The challenge is to create a rapid, accurate, easy to use, and ...
 Read more about "[ HEALTH CANADA - Drug Checking Technology Challenge | Research funding ]"

 Bayer’s Global Ophthalmology Awards Program (GOAP) helps clinical investigators and basic researchers from around the world: Make significant contributions to research in ophthalmology Complete further investigations/experiments Contribute to tangible benefits for patients with retinal disorders Improve patient access to high-quality eye care Increase disease understanding and dissemination of scientific knowledge through publications Each year, a ...
 Read more about "[ Global Ophthalmology Awards Program | Research funding ]"

 [ European Foundation For the Study of Diabetes (EFSD) and Novo Nordisk I Research funding on diabetes ]